VoxForge/voxforge.github.io/en/Read.md

   lastline: >
     3. When done, click <b>Upload</b> to send your recordings to VoxForge server.

-# not supporting Edge yet...
+# TODO not supporting Edge yet...
 Edge needs to support FormData
 # convert to popup for Edge browsers only...
 #  edge:
 #    mouse_over_text: For Microsoft Edge browser, click here to see how to give your browser permission to use your microphone.